drc-cs/FALL24-MSAI339/lectures/L04_correlation_association/slides.md

 Pearson's correlation coefficient is a great method to measure the strength of a linear relationship between two variables.
 However, it has some limitations:

-- Sensitive to outliers
+- Sensitive to outliers.
-- It only measures linear relationships
+- It only measures linear relationships.
-- It is not robust to non-normality

-If your data is not normally distributed, your relationship is not linear, or you have big outliers, you may want to consider another correlation method (e.g., Spearman's rank correlation coefficient).
+If your relationship is not linear, or you have big outliers, you may want to consider another correlation method (e.g., Spearman's rank correlation coefficient).

 <!--s-->